python-developer-tooling-handbook/demo-setuptools-with-setuppy/README.md

-# Setuptools with pyproject.toml and no setup.py
+# Setuptools with pyproject.toml and setup.py

 This package is an example project for building a Python package (i.e. wheel or sdist).
-It relies on [setuptools](https://setuptools.readthedocs.io/en/latest/) as a build backend with pyproject.toml for configuration.
+It relies on [setuptools](https://setuptools.readthedocs.io/en/latest/) as a build backend with setup.py for configuration.

 ## Commands: